 Old Marimba Park is situated 10 miles South West of the Harare CBD.
-It is accessible either by a 15 minutes drive by Samora Machel Avenue via Showground and Rugare/Kambuzuma Road.
-Or a 30 minutes drive by Samora Machel via Sports Stadium/Bulawayo Road then taking the Tynwald/Kuwadzana Junction.
+It is accessible either by a 15 minutes drive on Samora Machel Avenue via the Showgrounds and Rugare/Kambuzuma Road.
+Or a 30 minutes drive by Samora Machel via the Sports Stadium/Bulawayo Road then taking the Tynwald/Kuwadzana Junction.

 To its North it is bordered by a new development called Aspindale Park.
 To its south it is bordered by Mufakose Township.
 To its East it is bordered by Budiriro 5 near High Glen.
 To its West it is bordered by New Marimba Park.

 In terms of education, Senator Thembani was able to establish Marimba Park Primary School.
 This is a government school.
 In the 90s there were Plans to establish a high school, a college and a shopping mall and an entertainment centre similar to Maponya Mall in Soweto, South Africa.
 The concept was based on building and developing local communities such as Sam Levy’s village in Borrowdale.
 But but due to Political reasons these plans were put on hold.